Another neon idea…

 deutsche telekom ag

-Every service provider used by visitors to my website in 2014, via Google Analytics.
+Every service provider used by visitors to visit casino online slots in 2014, via Google Analytics.
 View the entire list below; download the list here.
+For more information, you can also visit themarketingheaven.com.

 A very long list of tags at the end of a spam email.
 Preview below, full list after the break.